Touch a Heart, Reach My World

-God in Shoes is a ministry started by the Women’s Ministries department of the Georgia-Cumberland Conference, North American Division, in 2004.
+God in Shoes is a ministry started by the Department of Women’s Ministries of the Georgia-Cumberland Conference, North American Division, in 2004.
 With this ministry, a group of women go to an area in the conference that needs to have a concentrated ministry effort.
 They bring new shoes, gifts, and other resources needed to do ministry and make a difference in the community.
 God in Shoes Ministry is truly an innovative method of evangelism allowing “hands on” training for women to learn how to reach out into their communities.

 The women experience great joy doing this ministry because it gives them an opportunity to touch lives and make a difference.
 They have each taken time to put together the food boxes and add personal items that give that extra touch and make it more than just a box of food.
 It is one of many ways to “touch a heart” that tells the world of God’s caring love.

-"Never too late to learn” India Literacy Program
+India Literacy Program—"Never too late to learn”

-The multi religious and caste groups meet together evening after evening become good friends.
+The multiple religious and caste groups meet together evening after evening become good friends.
 They share their joys and sorrows, problems and difficulties with each other; help each other in the learning process.
 They even save their daily wages and go for picnic.
 The community is transformed to be a better place to live in.

 The Adult Literacy program ministers to every woman including the lepers in Andhra.
 It gives opportunity for women in all walks of life to involve in ministry in one way or the other—to be a facilitator, a supervisor, a mentor, a counselor or a donor.

 They call the Adult Literacy Program an “EYE OPENER.”
 It opens the eyes of the illiterate to see the WORLD and the WORD.

 The WORLD—Their ignorance is replaced by the worldly knowledge gained from the printed matter and the Facilitators to be better citizens in the community and to see the world beyond their village.